Protocols

 The use of the required modifier ensures that you provide an explicit or inherited implementation of the initializer requirement on all subclasses of the conforming class, such that they also conform to the protocol.

 NOTE: You don’t need to mark protocol initializer implementations with the required modifier on classes that are marked with the final modifier, because final classes can’t subclassed.
-For more about the final modifier, see Preventing Overrides.
+For more about the final modifier, see Preventing Overridesarrow-up-right.

 If a subclass overrides a designated initializer from a superclass, and also implements a matching initializer requirement from a protocol, mark the initializer implementation with both the required and override modifiers: